Laura Ashley to axe 268 jobs following administration

 Laura Ashley hired PwC to advise on the administration process as it blamed the impact of coronavirus for tipping it over the edge.

-The administrators told the PA news agency that they have had held talks with potential bidders over the sale of part or whole of the company.
+The administrators said that they have had held talks with potential bidders over the sale of part or whole of the company.

 Laura Ashley said on Tuesday that it plans to furlough 1,669 staff in line with Government guidelines, while 677 people will continue to work for the business as normal.